sampler36/Sprint-Challenge--JavaScript/README.md

 * [ ] Fork the project into your GitHub user account
 * [ ] Clone the forked project into a directory on your machine
 * [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [ ] You are now ready to build this project with your preferred "id"E

 ## Minimum Viable Product